Clarified Butter vs Olive Oil: Which is Better for Your Health?

 Use ghee for high-heat cooking methods like frying and baking due to its high smoke point.
 Olive oil is better for cold dishes, salad dressings, and low to medium-heat cooking, enhancing flavor without compromising its nutritional benefits.

-Mazola vs. Olive Oil: Which Cooking Oil is Right for You?
+Avocado Oil vs. Olive Oil: Which is Better for Your Health?

 Ready to source an ingredient?